ClusterCockpit/cc-doc/content/en/docs/how-to-guides/generateJWT.md

 ---

 ## Overview

-ClusterCockpit uses JSON Web Tokens (JWT) for authorization of its APIs.
+ClusterCockpit uses [JSON Web Tokens](https://jwt.io/introduction) (JWT) for authorization of its APIs.
 JWTs are the industry standard for securing APIs and is also used for example in OAuth2.
 For details on JWTs refer to the [JWT article](/docs/concepts/jwtoken) in the Concepts section.

+## JWT tokens for cc-backend login and REST API

 When a user logs in via the `/login` page using a browser, a session cookie (secured using the random bytes in the `SESSION_KEY` env variable you should